thingsboard/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 This tutorial will demonstrate how you can:

  - route telemetry device data from ThingsBoard to Kafka topic using the built-in plugin.
- - aggregate data from multiple devices using simple Apache Spark application.
+ - aggregate data from multiple devices using a simple Apache Spark application.
  - push results of the analytics back to ThingsBoard for persistence and visualization.

-Of course, analytics in this tutorial is quite simple, our goal is to highlight the integration steps.
+The analytics in this tutorial is, of course, quite simple, but our goal is to highlight the integration steps.

 ### Overview